Air Vigilance Service

-There is officially no Air Force of Costa Rica; the only air wing in existence is attached to the Public Force of Costa Rica.
-Currently this unit, officially called Air Vigilance Service (Servicio de Vigilancia Aérea (SVA)), also called the Air Service (Servicio Aéreo), does not operate any armed military aircraft.
+While Costa Rica does not have an official air force, it has an air wing attached to the Public Force of Costa Rica.
+Currently this unit, officially called Air Vigilance Service (Servicio de Vigilancia Aérea [SVA]), also called the Air Service (Servicio Aéreo), does not operate any armed military aircraft.
 Its main air bases located in three different points, San José (Base 2) being the main operations center.

-Mission and Functions
+Mission and functions

 The SVA's mission is to:

-"Provide air support in security actions carried out by police forces, in humanitarian missions, transfers of government officials; Provide security and surveillance in the country's airports to protect domestic and foreign citizens."
+Provide air support in security actions carried out by police forces, in humanitarian missions, transfers of government officials; Provide security and surveillance in the country's airports to protect domestic and foreign citizens.

 Some of the most common functions of the SVA are transporting civilians in critical medical emergencies to the hospitals in the capital as well as helping in the war on drugs.
 Plenty of drug trafficking operations are carried in joint agreement with the U.S., mainly occurring in the coastal areas and at sea.

 According to a new bill yet to be passed by the Legislative Assembly, the new designation for this police air wing would be Policia de Vigilancia Aérea (Air Vigilance Police).